ldong87/FENLACE/README.md

 Brief code structure(for now):

-lprep.py prepares the measured disp data in .h5 format for parallel reading.
+lprep.py prepares the measured disp data and mesh data in .h5 format for parallel reading.
 This is a work-around to get away from confusing dofmap in parallel environment.
 The solution comes from https://fenicsproject.org/qa/11448/assign-values-to-function-in-parallel.

 lmain.py include the core code for inversion.